CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.4 General IoT device.md

 #### SYS.4.4.A6 Inclusion of IoT devices in the security policy of the institution

 In the general security policy of the institution, the requirements for IoT devices SHOULD be specified.
-The guideline SHOULD be known to all persons involved in the procurement and operation of IoT devices and should be the basis for their work.
+The policy SHOULD be known to all people involved in the procurement and operation of IoT equipment and should be the basis for their work.
 The implementation of the content required in the guideline SHOULD be regularly reviewed and the results documented in a meaningful way.

 #### SYS.4.4.A7 Planning the use of IoT devices